 - Select from a collection of publicly available reference datasets with similar tissue type and condition to the samples you plan to run from our provided list of pre-built references.

-- Upload your own annotated single cell gene expression data in HDF5, MEX, or CLOUPE format.
+- Upload your own annotated single cell gene expression data in MEX, HDF5, or CLOUPE format.
 See Creating Single Cell References for Xenium Custom Panel Design from Seurat or AnnData for additional guidance on reference file format conversion.

 - Choose a combination of public reference datasets and your own single cell reference datasets.